reillymedia/sevenslegal/themes/netlify-basic/content/blog/dropping-charges-in-criminal-cases.md

 ---
 title: "Dropping Charges in Criminal Cases"
 yoast_title: "Dropping Charges in Criminal Cases"
+yoast_description: >-
-yoast_description: "What exactly does the term "the charges were dropped" mean?
-And what does that mean for you if you have been accused of committing a crime?"
+  What exactly does the term "the charges were dropped" mean?
+And what does that mean for you if you have been accused of committing a crime?
 categories: [
   "Blog",
   "Criminal Law"
 ]
 pfd_file: ""
+summary: >-
-summary: "It’s a phrase that gets thrown around a lot on TV and in movies: “the charges were dropped.”
+  It’s a phrase that gets thrown around a lot on TV and in movies: “the charges were dropped.”
 But what exactly does that mean?
 And what does that mean for you if you have been accused of committing a crime?
 Criminal Cases and Dropping Charges The most important thing that needs to be defined when"
 tags: [
   "credible witnesses",
   "DNA",